SL1dee36/WinP/README.md

 ### Archiving

+1. **Select File/Folder:**
+    * Drag and drop the file or folder onto the designated area.
-1. **Select File/Folder:** Click "Select" and choose the file or folder you want to archive.
+    * Click "Select" and choose the file or folder you want to archive.
 2. **Set Options:**
-    - Select "File" or "Folder" compression type.
+    - Choose between "File" or "Folder" compression type.
     - Check "Use Password?" and enter a password if desired.
+3. **Archive/Extract:**
+    * Click "Archive" to compress.
-3. **Archive/Extract:** Click "Archive" to compress or "Extract" to decompress.
+    * Click "Extract" to decompress supported archive types.

 ### Conversion

+1. **Select File:**
+    * Drag and drop the file onto the designated area.
-1. **Select File:**  Click "Select File" and choose the file you want to convert.
+    * Click "Select File" and choose the file you want to convert.
 File information will be displayed.
 2. **Choose Category:**  Use the segmented buttons (Image, Video, Audio, Document) to select the appropriate category.
 3. **Select Output Format:**  Choose the desired output format from the dropdown menu.
 4. **Convert:**  Click "Convert" to start the conversion process.
 The converted file will be saved in your Downloads folder.

+### Optimization

+* **Clear Temp Folder:** Click "Clear Temp Folder" to remove temporary files.
+* **Check Registry:** This feature is under development.
+* **Free Up RAM:** Click "Free Up RAM" to attempt to clear unused RAM.

 ### Settings

-* **Context Menu:** Enable or disable WinP's context menu integration for quick access to archiving and extraction.
+* **Context Menu:** Enable or disable WinP's context menu integration.
-* **Language:** Switch between English and Russian language options.
+* **Language:** Switch between available languages.
 * **Run on Windows Startup:** Choose whether to launch WinP automatically when Windows starts.

 ## Context Menu Integration

-On Windows, you can enable context menu integration during the first run of WinP.
+On Windows, enable context menu integration during the first run or in the Settings.
 This adds options to right-click on files and folders to:

 * **"Archive File/Folder with WinP":** Directly compress the selected item.
 * **"Extract with WinP":**  Extract files from supported archive formats (.zis, .zip, .7zip).